MostOfLuck/difference-calculator/README.md

 Recursive comparison
 --------------------------
- You can parcel yml and json files like this:
+ You can compare yml and json files like this:
  ```bash
 $  gendiff file1.json file2.yml
 ```